zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_dc_vanilla_terraform/_index.md

 To completely delete the environment, follow the below steps.

-* If you deployed SQL MI or PostgreSQL Hyperscale, delete the data services resources by using kubectl.
+* Delete the data services resources by using kubectl.
 Run the below command from a PowerShell window on the client VM.

   ```shell
   kubectl delete namespace arc